 Text citations should appear in the form of the surname of the author(s) and the year of publication in parentheses.
-For example: (Freud, 1931b).

-If more than one work is cited, the works should be ordered alphabetically by authors' surnames.
+If more than one work is cited, the works should be ordered alphabetically by author[s]'s surnames.

 In text citations in parentheses, an ampersand should be used with two authors (and serial comma and ampersand with more than two).
-List all authors' names, unless they number six or more, in which case abbreviate to first author's name, followed by et al. (in roman, and with no full point after "et").
+List all authors' names, unless they number three or more, in which case abbreviate to first author's name, followed by et al. (in roman, and with no full point after "et").